Abrons Arts Center logo

 New York City

 Jerome Foundation supports Henry Street Settlement/Abrons Arts Center’s Performance AIRspace Residency program.
-Abrons Arts Center’s Performance AIRspace Residency supports a cohort of 2 early career New York City-based performing artists for a project development residency over the course of 12 months, and production period the following year.
-Performance AIRspace residents are provided with a commission fee, marketing and publicity support, archival photo and video documentation, opportunities to build relationships and connect with colleagues, and premium access to studios and theaters for rehearsals towards the development of a live performance to be presented at Abrons Arts Center.
+Abrons Arts Center’s Performance AIRspace Residency supports two early-career performing artists for an 18-month residency that includes a premiere of a new work of live performance in the second year.
+Performance AIRspace residents are provided with a commission fee, production budget, marketing and publicity support, archival photo and video documentation, and premium access to studios for rehearsals.
 The Performance AIRspace Residency is led by Ali Rosa-Salas, Producing Director Harry Poster, and Associate Producer Mary-Elizabeth Esquibel.